Nurse Practitioner Visa Sponsorship Jobs in Pennsylvania

 Which companies sponsor visas for nurse practitioners in Pennsylvania?

 Large integrated health systems are the most active visa sponsors for nurse practitioners in Pennsylvania.
-UPMC, Penn Medicine, Jefferson Health, Temple Health, and Geisinger Health System have all sponsored H-1B petitions for advanced practice nursing roles.
+UPMC, Penn Medicine, Jefferson Health, Temple Health, and Geisinger Health System have all sponsored H-1B visa petitions for advanced practice nursing roles.
 Smaller regional hospitals and federally qualified health centers (FQHCs) also sponsor periodically, particularly in underserved areas where NP recruitment is competitive.

 Which visa types are most common for nurse practitioner roles in Pennsylvania?